What Do Our Choices Say About Our Preferences?: Hiding preferences

 \begin{fact} Fix $\sigma \in \S_n$.
 Let $M$ be a $p$-mix on $M^*$ and $\tilde{M}$, where $M^*$ is the optimal algorithm for the secretary problem, and $\tilde{M}$ is the blind choice.
 Then

 \end{fact} \begin{proof} The result follows straight from the definition of a $p$-mix and Fact \ref{fact:kth_cand}.

 \end{proof}

 Before we move on to analyzing differential privacy of the classical $p$-mix on $M^*$ and $\tilde{M}$, let us introduce some simplifications in notation.
 Throughout this section $p \in [0,1]$ is always a constant and $M$ is always a $p$-mix on $M^*$ and $\tilde{M}$.
 (The case $p=0$ when $M$ is just a blind choice was already discussed thus we will often assume $p \in (0,1]$.)
-We also introduce a shorter notation for the probabilities that $M^*$ or $M$ select the $k\textsuperscript{th}$ best candidate, namely, for $\sigma \in \S_n$
+We also introduce a shorter notation for the probabilities that $M^*$ or $M$ select the $k\textsuperscript{th}$ best candidate, namely, for $\sigma \in \S_n$ and $\tau$ chosen uniformly at random from $\S_n$

 By this notation, following Definition \ref{df:pmix}, we can write